Homemade elderflower syrup or catching the summer flavors in a bottle: this cordial is sweet, lemony, and more aromatic

 - The recipe can be easily doubled or tripled, I always do that, I don't really bother for just 1 liter.

 - It keeps very well, I still had a little bottle I've made last year and which I opened recently.
 It was perfect.

 - Once you open a bottle, keep it in the refrigerator and consume it as soon as possible.

-- about 20 large elderflowers (See note 1 and 2)
+- 20 large elderflowers about, Notes 1 and 2

 - 3 organic lemons